 In 1978, Roger joined the Advisory Committee on History of Physics of the American Institute of Physics (AIP), on which he served for 15 years.
 That same year, he became the editor of the resource letters of American Journal of Physics, the journal of the American Association of Physics Teachers (AAPT).
 He did not step down from that position until 2015, long after his retirement from his faculty position in 2000.
 During those 37 years, he published 183 resource letters, a record unlikely to ever be broken.

-The friendship of Roger and Helga with Nobel laureate John H. Van Vleck (1899–1980) and his wife Abigail was key to establishing the Annual Van Vleck Lecture Series in the School of Physics and Astronomy in 1983.
+The friendship of Roger and his wife Helga with Nobel laureate John H. Van Vleck (1899–1980) and his wife Abigail was key to establishing the Annual Van Vleck Lecture Series in the School of Physics and Astronomy in 1983.
 Now in its 43rd year, this prestigious lecture series has brought many prominent physicists, including several Nobel laureates, to Minnesota.

 Another friendship of Roger’s, with Lee Gohlike of the Outing Lodge near Stillwater, Minnesota, led to the establishment of the Seven Pines Symposia, bringing together leading physicists (again including some Nobel laureates), philosophers and historians of science to discuss topics in the foundations of physics (with the occasional foray into biology).
 The first Seven Pines Symposium took place in 1997 in the lodge near Lewis, Wisconsin after which the symposium is named.
 In 2001, it moved to the Outing Lodge, where in May this year Seven Pines XXIV was held.